hupe13/extensions-leaflet-map-github/readme.txt

 Many thanks to everyone who found errors and provided ideas for new functions.

-* overviewmap: bug in ALL categories/tag
+* overviewmap: documentation typo: AND categories/tag
+* overviewmap: custom field for popup